bigabdoul/BlazorFormManager/WALK-THROUGH.md

 </FormManager>
 ```

-What we did above is embedding and configuring the `<FormManager />` component into the
-registration component.
-The form will be submitted to the `api/account/register` API
-endpoint, as indicated by the `FormAction` attribute.

-The `@page` C# directive configures routing for the component:
+The `@page` C# directive configures routing for the component: it allows navigation to
-it allows navigation to the component using the relative `/account/register` URL.
+the component using the relative `/account/register` URL.

+`<FormManager />` is a Razor component defined in the `BlazorFormManager` package that we
+referenced earlier.
+We are using composition instead of inheritance to build this
+registration component by embedding `<FormManager />` into another component.
+The form
+will be submitted to the `api/account/register` API endpoint as indicated by the
+`FormAction` attribute.

-The code is pretty simple and self-explanatory somehow due the expressive nature of Razor
+The code seems pretty simple and self-explanatory somehow due the expressive nature of
-Components.
+Razor components.

 The `<DataAnnotationsValidator />` component ensures client-side validation rules are
 enforced thanks to the data annotation attributes `[Required], [StringLength]` and so
 on.
-We'll see them soon when defining the models.
+We'll see them soon when defining the domain models.

 The `EnableProgressBar` attribute allows a progress bar to show up during form submissions
 containing at least one file.